frederyc/New-Grad-EU/README.md

 ### How will this application be competitive? ###

 There are a lot of job board applications already, the most popular among them are LinkedIn,\
 Indeed and Glassdoor.
-NewGrad plans to outshine them by providing quality over quantity.\
+NewGrad plans to outshine them by providing quality over quantity and impose rules job descriptions.\
 The most important features to be implemented are:\
 &emsp;• **Powerful filters**:\
 &emsp;&emsp;This will help ensure that users seeking jobs will not spend time